 So, how about adopting the ‘just do something’ approach instead?

 Regular exercise is one of the most important things you can do for your health…mental as well as physical.
 Lack of exercise combined with poor diet is second only to smoking as a risk factor for early death.

-The government recommendations are for us to do x minutes of strenuous exercise every week.
+The government recommendations are for us to do 75 minutes of strenuous exercise (or 150 minutes of moderate exercise) every week.

 A punishing 3 x week gym routine is all very well if you have the time or willpower to actually do it.
 But for most of us, that is entirely unrealistic…and quite daunting.
 So daunting, in fact, that many of us report to doing no exercise and physical activity at all.